How Much Does Commercial Photography Cost?

-Ask three corporate photographers to quote on the same job and you could receive three different prices.
+Ask three professional photographers to quote on the same job and you could receive three different prices.
 Why is that?

 Corporate Photography typically isn’t a la carte where you pick a package.
 Instead services are custom priced for your individual and unique requirements.
 This can be frustrating for clients looking to commission photography for their first time.
-But there is good news – read on!
+But there is good news – read on or contact us now for a quote!

 Why a La Carte Can Be Wrong

-Having a menu of service options would make commissioning corporate photography much easier.
+Having a menu of service options would make commissioning photography for business much easier.
 However it doesn’t allow for what you and your business needs.
-When a CPA is asked to manage your accounts costs will depend on your business structure (sole trader, partnership, company or LLC), turnover, whether you have employees and how much staff time is required.
+When a CPA is asked to manage your accounts costs will depend on your business structure (sole trader, partnership, company or LLC), turnover, whether you have employees and how much accounting staff time is required.

 Going off-menu when ordering a la carte will cost more.
 When ordering from a franchise pizzeria and asking for no olives it may cost you more to have less on the pizza.